DISCLOSURE: This post most likely has affiliate links. If you like reading legal jargon my disclosure policy is here.

 Getting Rid Of Old Furniture

 When we got the news that our landlord wasn’t going to renew our lease due to her selling the property to her daughter who wanted to move in we were pretty devastated.
 While we didn’t love the house we were in we weren’t ready to move just yet.
+But we took this as a bit of a sign that it was time for us to go home.

 So we sat down as a family and took a good hard look at our furniture.
 Rob and I knew that we would not be able to lift or move the sleeper sofa so we instead opted to sell it and buy new when we arrived in Pittsburgh.